DeliaCodes/errandtimer/readme.md

 !['Results Screenshot'](https://github.com/DeliaCodes/errandtimer/blob/master/searchresults.PNG "Results Screenshot")

 Technologies used are HTML, CSS, Javascript, and Jquery.
-Api's called: google maps - direction service and searchbox.
+APIs called: Google Maps - direction service and searchbox.
 Library's used: MomentJS.

 Feedback welcome!
 Use the feedback link at the bottom left of the search page.